 - Suspicious Activity on Anything - Search will return all sessions within the time frame specified that have been tagged as suspicious, including possible attacks using URL parameters or URL hash fragments

-- Suspicious Activity Text is exactly [insert text here]: Specify a particular string of text that you believe may have been entered on your site to search for suspicious activities using a changed DOM element with that specific text string
+- Suspicious Activity Text is [insert text here]: Specify a particular string of text that you believe may have been entered on your site to search for suspicious activities using a changed DOM element with that specific text string

 - Suspicious Activity on CSS Selector [insert selector here]: Specify a particular input field by CSS selector to search for suspicious activities using a changed DOM element matching that selector